-As a crucial example, severe negative emotional reactions are located and stimulated in one part of the brain while patience, elevated comprehension, empathy and understanding are functions of other areas of the brain that evolved later in human development.
+As a crucial example, severe negative emotional reactions are located and stimulated in an evolutionary-older part of the brain around the reactive amygdala, while patience, elevated comprehension, empathy and understanding are functions of areas of the brain that evolved later in human development.

-Some examples include increased heart rate and blood pressure, muscle tension, and sinking feelings in the stomach.
-Just consider how hard it is for you to focus or take in information if you are in an anxiety or anger state.
+Responses include the familiar-to-everyone increased heart rate and blood pressure, muscle tension, and sinking feelings in the stomach.
+You know personally how hard it is for you to focus or take in information if you are in an anxiety or anger state.

-Humans with such training, whether kids or adults, manage their reactions better than they did before – and better than most people – and tend to experience better outcomes and relationships.
+Humans with such training, whether kids or adults, manage their reactions better than they did before – and better than most people – and tend to experience better outcomes, healthier relationships and more positive behaviors.

-In sum, SEL training shapes future behavior.
-This knowledge amplifies the importance of creative a learning environment that is emotionally supportive and expressive as well as intellectually stimulating.
+These realities amplify the importance of creating a caring learning environment that is emotionally supportive and expressive, as well as intellectually stimulating.

-Cognitive neuroscientists Mary Ellen Imordino-Yang and Matthias Faeth contributed to the 18 author anthology, Mind, Brain and Education.
-In Chapter four, titled “The Role of Emotion and Skilled Intuition in Learning,“ the authors describe how emotions provide a force that “stabilizes the direction of a learner’s decisions over time.“
+Cognitive neuroscientists Mary Ellen Imordino-Yang and Matthias Faeth contributed to an 18-author anthology, Mind, Brain and Education.
+In a chapter titled “The Role of Emotion and Skilled Intuition in Learning,“ the authors describe how positive emotions provide a force that “stabilizes the direction of a learner’s decisions over time.“